-The power of deep learning without the complexity
+The power of AI without the complexity

 Categorizing in this way has an additional, longer-term benefit in process improvement.
 Since edge learning tools can be trained to classify product defects into any number of categories, it can provide information on which error types are becoming more common and may indicate that a machine on the line is slowly drifting out of spec.
 That machine can then be adjusted or rotated out long before it starts creating serious errors or stops working altogether.

 Injection-molded electrical connectors are everywhere in modern motor vehicles, carrying power and signals to a wide range of components.
 Connectors simplify wiring and make it easier to separate and remove components during maintenance and repairs.